sfsharon/backend_training/CrackingTheCode/crackTheCode_Exercises.md

 3. Added a level attribute to each node discovered, which is larger by one from its parent.
    All nodes are gathered to a set data structure, and at the end of the tree traversal we go over all the nodes in the set,   and create linked list for each level.

+# NEED TO OPTIMISE SOLUTION (USE BINARY SEARCH TREE) !!!

 ```
     procedure BFS (G, root) is
     let Q be queue